Samayeeta/ggh/README.md

     ```bash
     python -m venv venv
-    # Activate the virtual environment
-    # On Windows:
-    venv\Scripts\activate
-    # On macOS/Linux:
-    source venv/bin/activate
     ```

+3.  **Activate the virtual environment:**

+    * On Windows: `venv\Scripts\activate`
+    * On macOS/Linux: `source venv/bin/activate`

-3.  **Install dependencies:**
+4.  **Install dependencies:**

     ```bash
     pip install -r requirements.txt
     ```

-### Running the Application

-1.  **Run the Streamlit app:**
+5.  **Run the application:**

     ```bash
     streamlit run app.py
     ```

-2. Open your web browser and navigate to the URL displayed in the terminal.

-### Project Structure

-CardioGuardAI/
-├── app.py
-├── data/
-│   ├── img1.jpg
-│   ├── img2.jpg
-│   └── patient_data.csv
-├── models/
-│   └── cic_cnn.h5
-├── requirements.txt
-└── README.md
+6.  **Create the model:**

+    ```bash
+    python create_model.py
+    ```

 ### Usage

+1. Open the Streamlit app in your browser.
-1. Upload an echocardiogram image.
+2. Upload an echocardiogram image.
-2. Fill in the patient data form.
+3. Fill out the patient data form.
-3. Click "Analyze."
+4. Click "Analyze."
-4. Download the generated PDF report.
+5. Download the generated PDF report.

-### Model Training
+## Note

-* The `models/cic_cnn.h5` model is a basic CNN.
-For real-world applications, a more robust model trained on a larger dataset is recommended.
+This prototype uses mock data.
+For real-world applications, a larger and more diverse dataset is required to train the CNN model.

+## Future Enhancements

+* Integration with electronic health records (EHRs).
+* Advanced NLP for symptom analysis.
+* Expanded dataset for improved model accuracy.
+* More robust AI model.
-* The `create_model.py` file within the code, contains the code that creates the model.
+* Addressing racial and ethnic bias within the AI model.

-### Contributing
+## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bug fixes or feature requests.
+Please feel free to submit pull requests or open issues.

-### License

-[MIT License]

-### Contact

-[Your Email/Contact Information]